openebs/website/docs/main/quickstart-guide/installation.md

 ## Prerequisites

-If this is your first time installing OpenEBS Local Engine, make sure that your Kubernetes nodes meet the [required prerequisites](../user-guides/local-engine-user-guide/prerequisites.mdx).
+If this is your first time installing OpenEBS Local Storage (a.k.a Local Engines), make sure that your Kubernetes nodes meet the [required prerequisites](../user-guides/local-engine-user-guide/prerequisites.mdx).

-For OpenEBS Replicated Engine, make sure that your Kubernetes nodes meet the [required prerequisites](../user-guides/replicated-engine-user-guide/prerequisites.md).
+For OpenEBS Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor), make sure that your Kubernetes nodes meet the [required prerequisites](../user-guides/replicated-engine-user-guide/prerequisites.md).

 At a high level OpenEBS requires: